LuxLuma/Left-4-fix/README.md

 Creates a clean way to change maps, sm_map causes leaks and other spooky stuff causing server perf to be worse over time.
 Because l4d2's vscript system is the best!

+# l4d2_csweapons

+A non workaround method to allow csweapons to spawn for the director, does not obey "no_cs_weapons" mission keyvalue.

 ##### Left 4 Fix is a repo of stuff valve should fix for left 4 dead1/2 but have not, why this exists.